 17. Micro Freelancer

 A Micro Freelancer is someone who freelances small jobs for clients.
-Work you can do as a Micro Freelancer includes social media posts, writing jobs, web design, maintenance work and more.
+Work as a Micro Freelancer includes social media posts, writing jobs, web design, maintenance work and more.

 The cool thing about this side hustle is that you decide what types of work you do and what you charge.
-Make a list of your skills, then start advertising them on Fiverr and other similar sites.
+Make a list of your skills, then advertise them on Fiverr and other similar sites.